 “Look for the limo” is the point of the story.
 I call it a “phrase that pays.”
 Because they remember the story, they remember the point.
 When they remember the point, it becomes actionable.

 Most people who have ever given a speech, run a business meeting, or tried to sell a product or service will tell you that stories are more memorable than facts and data.
 In my experience, the story is essential if you want people to remember any of your content.

 In his book Mirroring People, Marco Iacoboni asks, “Why do we give ourselves over to emotion during the carefully crafted, heartrending scenes in certain movies?
 Because mirror neurons in our brains re-create for us the distress we see on the screen.”

 At last I’ve found a scientific explanation for what I’ve been teaching for the last 15 years—mirror neurons.
 We don’t just listen to stories; we see images and feel emotions.
 We actually experience the story as if it’s happening to us.

 Daniel Pink says, “Stories are easier to remember because stories are how we remember.
 When facts become so widely available and instantly accessible, each one becomes less valuable.
 What begins to matter more is the ability to place these facts in context and to deliver them with emotional impact.”

 In other words, when you tell a story and make a point, you make an emotional connection.
 When you make an emotional connection, you and your story are memorable.

-For a deeper dive into this topic, join me April 13-14 in Tempe, Arizona at ATD’s LearnNow: Storytelling.
+For a deeper dive into this topic, check out ATD’s LearnNow: Storytelling.
 You’ll learn how to identify moments and events from everyday life that can be crafted into powerful stories.
-Plus, the speaker will share the nine elements of story structure that will make your stories more dramatic, and therefore more engaging.